This Other Eden (Elton novel)

 This Other Eden is a satirical novel written by Ben Elton.
 As with Elton's other early novels, This Other Eden is a satire advocating greater environmentalism.

-Plot introduction
+Plot

 The novel is set in the reasonably near future.
 Earth is being devastated by mankind's continued exploitation, and it seems obvious that the environment will collapse sometime in the near future.
 Rather than adopt a more eco-friendly approach to life, most people have instead invested in a "claustrosphere", a dome-shaped habitat in which all water, food and air is endlessly recycled in a completely closed environment.
 A person can therefore survive indefinitely within a claustrosphere no matter what ecological horrors may happen outside.